Sara-Esm/Customer-Personality-Analysis/README.md

 ## Overview

-This repository contains a Python project for analyzing customer personalities using various data science techniques.
-The project covers customer segmentation, clustering, and association rule mining to derive insights into customer behavior and preferences.
+The project covers customer segmentation, clustering, and association rule mining to derive insights into customer behaviour and preferences.

-## Project Structure
+## Key Objectives

-The project is organized as follows:

 1. **Data Exploration and Visualization**
     - Automatic Exploratory Data Analysis (EDA) using `dataprep.eda`.